 - SIZE: If you are planning a long journey, I would recommend taking a two-person tent for solo trips, and a large two or three-person tent for couples.
 The few extra ounces are worth it.
 The older you are the truer it is, and your back will thank you.

 - COLOR: though this might seem like it doesn’t matter, it really can make a huge difference.
 Color is especially important when doing stealth camping which is very frequent on long distance tour.
 In this case you should focus on camouflaged or natural colors that will help you blend in with your surroundings.
 If visibility is important to you (ie. crowded campground, mountaineering), bright colors are widely available.
 Also keep in mind that darker color tent attract the sun more (can be good or not depending on the weather).
-The MSR Mo Room has a nice light color that can blend almost anywhere.
+The Terra Nova Laser Competition has a nice light color that can blend almost anywhere.

 - See Article: Free Standing tents vs. Geodesic tents